The CIPLE exam is a certificate of proficiency in Portuguese language, being one of the requirements to become a Portuguese citizen.

-This A2 level exam administered by CAPLE (Centro de Avaliação de Português Língua Estrangeira) is usually required for professionals, language citizenship and studying purposes.
+This A2 level official Portuguese language test is administered by CAPLE (Centro de Avaliação de Português Língua Estrangeira) and is usually required for professionals, language citizenship and studying purposes.

 If you plan to become a permanent resident or a Portuguese citizen, you must prove that you have basic knowledge of the Portuguese language.

 The CIPLE exams can be taken by anyone over 16 and eligible for Portuguese nationality, with a few exceptions.
 Some people become eligible through marriage, becoming a Portuguese citizen, some through naturalization, and others by investing in a residency-by-investment programme - the Portugal Golden Visa.

 The exams CIPLE-e (level A2), DEPLE-e (level B1) and DIPLE-e (level B2) are school versions for young people aged between 12 and 15 years.

 There is also an exam (TEJO) for even younger people aged between 8 and 11 years old that assesses levels A1, A2 and B1.

 Golden Visa applicants do not have to take the CIPLE exam to obtain a residency permit, but they must complete the test in order to become a Portuguese citizen.
 Learn more about the requirements to apply to the Portuguese Golden Visa programme here.

 The CIPLE exams, from level A1 to C2, can be taken for educational, social, professional or other purposes.

 According to the Portuguese legislation in force, the CIPLE exam (level A2) is the minimum level required to obtain Portuguese nationality.